 - The issues in dispute are common to members of the class

 - There are so many people affected, bringing individual lawsuits before the courts is impractical or even impossible

 Class action litigation often means the consolidation of not only the plaintiffs, but also the attorneys.

-Schochor, Federico and Staton, P.A. has led major medical malpractice-related class action litigation.
+Schochor, Staton, Goldberg, and Cardea, P.A. has led major medical malpractice-related class action litigation.
 We won $190 million on behalf of the plaintiffs in the case against Dr. Nikita Levy and $123 million on behalf of victims in a claim against Dr. Earl Bradley.
 Both of these cases involved instances of horrific sexual misconduct by formerly trusted physicians.

 Medical Malpractice vs. Product Liability

 The difference between product liability and medical malpractice-related class action lawsuits can be a bit confusing.
 While malpractice deals with the negligent actions of healthcare providers, product liability handles the negligent actions of manufacturers and distributors of harmful products.